Doreen Simmons

 Doreen Sylvia Simmons (née Clarke; 29 May 1932 – 23 April 2018) was an English sumo commentator.
-After moving to Japan in 1973 she became an expert on sumo and was hired by NHK in 1992 to provide commentary for their English language sumo broadcasts.
+After moving to Japan in 1973, she became an expert on sumo and was hired by NHK in 1992 to provide commentary for their English-language sumo broadcasts.
 She was awarded the Order of the Rising Sun in 2017.

 Early life

 She was born in Nottingham, England, the daughter of a civil servant and a store manager.
 She attended Mundella Grammar School and sang in its choir.
 She was a keen follower of cricket as a teenager and would visit Trent Bridge cricket ground every Saturday.

-She studied theology and classics at Girton College, Cambridge and Hughes Hall, Cambridge from 1950 to 1954.
+She studied theology and classics at Girton College, Cambridge, and Hughes Hall, Cambridge from 1950 to 1954.

 Career

 After graduation from college, she became a Latin and Greek teacher.
 She spent much of the 1960s teaching at a British Army school in Singapore, where she married.
 She made a three-month visit to rural Japan, where she stayed on a farm and saw her first sumo match on television during the March tournament of 1968.
 After returning to England, she taught classics and was a contestant in the first series of Mastermind, before deciding to return to Japan five years after her previous visit, securing a teaching post there in September 1973.

-She worked at the International Language Centre in Jinbōchō, Tokyo, and then joined the Foreign Press Center, editing translations of Foreign Ministry press releases.
+She worked at the International Language Centre in Jinbōchō, Tokyo, and then joined the Foreign press Center, editing translations of Foreign Ministry press releases.
 She also checked English language material for both the House of Representatives and the House of Councillors in the National Diet, and the National Diet Library.

 Sumo commentary

 It was while working for the Foreign Press Center that Simmons first developed an interest in sumo.

 She saw her first live sumo match in January 1974 and began to regularly attend tournaments in Tokyo, Osaka and Nagoya.
 She wrote a bi-monthly sumo column for Kansai Time Out from 1983 and was a contributor to Sumo World magazine from 1987.
 In 1985, she revised the book Sumo: From Rite to Sport, originally published in 1979 by Patricia Cuyler.
 In 1992, she became a commentator for national broadcaster NHK, on their newly established English language sumo broadcasts.
 She was hired for her specialist knowledge to complement NHK's play-by-play commentators, who were more familiar with baseball broadcasts.
 In 2017, she celebrated her 25th year commentating for NHK, and she was awarded the Order of the Rising Sun for her contribution to sumo.
-She lived in Sumida, Tokyo near sumo's heartland of Ryōgoku.
+She lived in Sumida, Tokyo in sumo's heartland of Ryōgoku.
 She was a financial sponsor of Dewanoumi stable, one of the many training stables or heya for over 20 years, and had friendships with many sumo wrestlers and officials.

 Simmons hoped to write the definitive English-language book on sumo, despite how vast the subject is, but this venture was never completed.